WeaselGames/godot_luaAPI/README.md

 func test(n: int):
 	if n != 5:
 		# This will raise an error in the Lua state.
-		return LuaError.new_err("N is not 5 but is %s" % n, LuaError.ERR_RUNTIME)
+		return LuaError.new_error("N is not 5 but is %s" % n, LuaError.ERR_RUNTIME)
 	return n+5

 func _ready():